 Unfortunately, poverty in the regions concerned is so high that people are ready to accept anything as a threat to starvation.
 However, our approach is to handle business possibly fair.
 We can thus promote the only source of income in the relevant regions.

-Of course, the goods imports also mean the displacement of labour.
+The myth that imports endanger domestic jobs persists.
+Of course, importing goods also means relocating workers.
 On closer examination, however, one thing can be clearly seen as following: